misterbuckley/vim-definitive/README.md

-# vim-definite
+# vim-definitive

 Jump to the definitions of variables, classes, functions, etc., without relying on tags.
 To definity and beyond!

 ## Usage

-vim-definite is definitely simple to use!
+vim-definitive is definitively simple to use!

 ### Commands